HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

   )
 }}

 We see Next.js extending its lead in the Hybrid category with a 39% increase in the past year.
 Next.js is a highly flexible framework capable of Pre-rendering, Dynamic Rendering, and Incremental Static Regeneration (updating specific static pages on-demand without requiring a full site rebuild).
-Its versatility for everything from an information website to a fully-fledged web application is one of the big reasons we’re seeing its growing usage.
+Its versatility for everything from an information website to a fully-fledged web application is one of the big reasons we're seeing its growing usage.

 Nuxt continued to grow steadily within the Hybrid category, while Astro saw rapid growth in 2024\.

 ### Performance

 Pre-rendered sites are known for their performance because the server can respond instantly rather than dynamically rendering a response for each request.
 This results in faster load times and less strain on the server.
-Let’s see how that plays out in our analysis.
+Let's see how that plays out in our analysis.

 The median site page transfer size is an interesting place to start as we would expect it to be a significant factor in overall site performance.